-For example, if you rented out a room on Airbnb, then the water cost, heat, electricity, and other repair-related costs are related to the business.
+For example, if you rented out a room on Airbnb, the water cost, heat, electricity, and other repair-related costs are related to the business.
 The profit after expenses is the rental income and must be reported on a tax return.

 Similarly, for an Uber driver, it is essential to maintain logs regarding car usage for paid trips and separate records for the private use of the car.
 The profit reported in this case would be passengers’ income after deducting fuel and any other expenses.

-Earlier this year, Airbnb e-mailed 11,000 people in Ontario who leased their homes or other spaces for rent on its site, requesting them to report the income as part of a pilot project with Airbnb has been reported.
+Earlier this year, Airbnb e-mailed 11,000 people in Ontario who leased their homes or other spaces for rent on its site, requesting them to report their income as part of a pilot project with Airbnb has been reported.

 There has in the past, however, been a probe into big eBay sellers, and the CRA will find out eventually if you are doing business with new business models.